wcarc-on/wcarc-site/presentations/ve3cvg_propagation.md

 * Scattering
   - wave encounters objects smaller than a wavelength.
   - Over-dense scattering resembles refraction and reflection.
-  - Under-dense scattering from objects with order, may result in useable propagation (meteors, aurora)
+  - Under-dense scattering from objects with order, may result in usable propagation (meteors, aurora)
 * Absorption
   - energy converted into heat
 * Diffraction